henrylin03/video-games/README.md

     <img src="https://seekvectorlogo.com/wp-content/uploads/2020/06/metacritic-vector-logo.png" alt="" width="550">
 </p>

+## Methodology
 The project is split into two parts:

-### Scraper
+### Data Scraping

-The data is scraped from [Metacritic.com](https://www.metacritic.com) using the `scraper.py` script, which uses `BeautifulSoup` in Python.
-For each of the platforms games can be released on, I rank all games by name, alphabetically, then scrape required attributes.

-_NB: previously, I used `selenium` to complete the scraping.
-However, `BeautifulSoup` has approximately **halved** the time taken to scrape the required input data._
+I wrote a scraper using `BeautifulSoup` to extract data from [Metacritic.com](https://www.metacritic.com).
+For each of the gaming platforms, I rank all games by name, alphabetically, then scrape required attributes.
+This process has approximately halved the time taken to scrape the required input data, compared to using `selenium`.

-### Analysis
+### Data Analysis and Visualization

-`analysis.ipynb` is a Jupyter Notebook where I perform data using Python's `pandas` library, and analysis using SQL (`sqlite3`).
-There are also visualisations in Python's `seaborn` and `matplotlib` libraries.
+I then perform data analysis and visualisation using SQL, and Python's `pandas`, `seaborn`, and `matplotlib` libraries.
+The analysis includes exploring the relationships between game scores and their respective platforms and release years.
+I also created several visualisations, such as bar charts, boxplots and scatterplots, to highlight insights.

+## Results
+Through this project, I was able to identify trends and patterns in the video game industry, such as the most popular gaming platforms, and the top-rated games in recent years.
+These insights can be useful for game developers, publishers, and other stakeholders in the industry.

 ## Feedback

-Thank you for joining me on my journey to learn coding and data analysis!

-If you have any feedback or suggestions, please feel free to raise a [GitHub Issue](https://github.com/henrylin03/video-games/issues).
+Thank you for reviewing my personal project!
+If you have any feedback or suggestions, please feel free to reach out to me via email or raise a [GitHub Issue](https://github.com/henrylin03/video-games/issues).